dsa0x/sicher/Readme.md

   - This is an encrypted file that stores the credentials.
 Since it is encrypted, it is safe to store these credentials in source control.
   - It it is encrypted using the [AES encryption](https://pkg.go.dev/crypto/aes) system.
 - `environment.key`
   - This is the master key used to decrypt the credentials.
 This must not be committed to source control.
-To prevent unintentional commit, the file is appended to the `.gitignore` file.

 ## Installation